EH30/winfree/README.md

 This Program should work before windows trial Time ends

+Close All apps before running this as administrator

 Run This Program As administrator

 Select The windows Edition By Typing The Number